 A red diffuse spot light with white specular, a 0.8 radians-wide cone, and an exponent of 2

-A hemispheric light is an easy way to simulate realistic ambient environment light.
+The Hemispheric Light A hemispheric light is an easy way to simulate realistic ambient environment light.
 A hemispheric light is defined by a direction to the sky (the 2nd arg in the constructor) and by 3 colors: one for the diffuse (the sky color - for pixels/faces facing upward), one for the ground (the color for pixels/faces facing downward), and one for the specular.

 Above, I used the terms 'upward' and 'downward', but keep in mind that the direction to the sky (the 2nd arg in the constructor) can be set to any direction.
 The direction to the sky is often straight upward (0, 1, 0).
 We are simulating light from a cloudy sky, but even on cloudy days, the sun crosses the sky above the clouds.
 So, you could tilt this light slightly toward the east for cloudy morning skies, and slightly toward the west for cloudy evening skies.
 This is a soft light that cannot produce shadows.

 Now, back to creating the useful and interesting hemispheric light:

 var light0 = new BABYLON.HemisphericLight("Hemi0", new BABYLON.Vector3(0, 1, 0), scene); light0.diffuse = new BABYLON.Color3(1, 1, 1); light0.specular = new BABYLON.Color3(1, 1, 1); light0.groundColor = new BABYLON.Color3(0, 0, 0);

 White/black hemispheric light - upward pixels white (diffuse), downward pixels black (groundColor)

 Here is an example of a one-line constructor: